Meddhif13/SelfCheckGPT/README.md

 ## Results (sample)

+### Final checked-in demo (results/)

+These artifacts are included in the repo for a minimal, reproducible demo:

+- Files: `results/summary.csv`, `ngram_pr.png`, `ngram_calibration.png`,
+    `combined_pr.png`, `combined_calibration.png`, and `combiner.pt`.
+- Metrics from `results/summary.csv` (rounded):
+    - ngram — AP 0.8295, Brier 0.2671, F1 0.8436, Precision 0.7296, Recall 1.00
+    - combined — AP 0.8294, Brier 0.1973, F1 0.8436, Precision 0.7296, Recall 1.00

+Use these as a quick reference and to validate plotting/calibration.
+For larger or GPU/offline runs, see the examples below.

 ### GPU Offline Run (results/gpu_demo)

 This run used all metrics (ngram, NLI, BERTScore, prompt) on 200 examples, fully offline and GPU-accelerated.
 All model weights were loaded from the local Hugging Face cache.
 Plots and summary statistics are in `results/gpu_demo`: